-How to know where to go for your care
+How to know where to go for your pressing health care needs

 When an emergency strikes, you know you need medical care fast.
 But what if you’re not sure if it’s a true emergency?
 How can you tell if what you or a loved one is experiencing should have you rushing to the ER?